Beth Elise Whitaker and John F. Clark. 2018. Africa’s International Relations: Balancing Domestic and Global Interests. Lynne Rienner Publishers.

 Wolfgang Reinicke and Francis Deng with Jan Martin Witte, Thorsten Benner, Beth Whitaker, and John Gershman.
 2000.
 Critical Choices: The United Nations, Networks, and the Future of Global Governance.
 Ottawa: International Development Research Centre.

 Roos van der Haer, Christopher Faulkner, and Beth Elise Whitaker.
-Forthcoming.
+2020.
 “Rebel Funding and Child Soldiers: Exploring the Relationship between Natural Resources and Forcible Recruitment.”
-European Journal of International Relations.
+European Journal of International Relations 26(1): 236-262.

 Nathaniel Cogley, John Doces, and Beth Elise Whitaker.
-2018.
+2019.
 “Which immigrants should be naturalized?
 Which should be deported?
 Evidence from a survey experiment in Côte d’Ivoire.”
-Political Research Quarterly.
+Political Research Quarterly 72(3): 653-668.
+[Honorable Mention, Best Article Award, APSA Migration and Citizenship Section]

 Justin M. Conrad, Kevin T. Greene, James Igoe Walsh, and Beth Elise Whitaker.
-2018.
+2019.
 “Rebel Natural Resource Exploitation and Conflict Duration.”
-Journal of Conflict Resolution.
+Journal of Conflict Resolution 63(3): 591-616.

 James Igoe Walsh, Justin M. Conrad, Beth Elise Whitaker, and Katelin M. Hudak.
 2018.
 “Funding rebellion: The Rebel Contraband Dataset.”
 Journal of Peace Research 55(5): 699-707.